azsk/DevOpsKit-docs/01-Subscription-Security/Readme.md

 ## AzSK: Privileged Identity Management (PIM) helper cmdlets

-AzSK now supports Privileged Identity Management (PIM) helper cmdlets.
-This command provides a quicker way to performing Privileged Identity Management (PIM) operations and enables you to manage access to important Azure subscriptions, resource groups and resources.
+AzSK now supports the Privileged Identity Management (PIM) helper cmdlets.
+This command provides a quicker way to perform Privileged Identity Management (PIM) operations and enables you to manage access to important Azure subscriptions, resource groups and resources.

 Use Set-AzSKPIMConfiguration for configuring/changing PIM settings: